-The 10 products we'll never stop buying at Costco
+The top 10 food and grocery items we'll never stop buying at Costco

-When we heard that Costco was planning on raising their membership fees this summer (annual fees for individuals will be $60, an increase of $5), we questioned whether the membership was still worth it — for about 5 seconds.
-Because of course it’s worth it.
 So many products at Costco, like the store's bacon and cheese, are not just a bargain, they're also very high quality.
 Here are the 10 biggest reasons we keep coming back to buy food at the popular warehouse club.

 1. Pure maple syrup

 If you are a waffles-pancakes-French toast aficionado — or if you love baking but prefer not to use refined sugar — Costco’s Kirkland Signature USDA Organic Grade A amber maple syrup is a no-brainer.
-It’s 100 percent real maple syrup, it should last up to 6 months in the refrigerator (but ours never makes it that long), and the price, around $10–$11 for 1.05 quarts (compared to $16-$17 at Trader Joe’s), can’t be beat.
+It’s 100 percent real maple syrup, it should last up to 6 months in the refrigerator, and the price, around $10–$11 for 1.05 quarts (compared to $16-$17 at Trader Joe’s), can’t be beat.

 RELATED: 10 tips for saving money (and your sanity) at Costco and big box stores